 The Motor Vehicle Industry Board established under the Motor Vehicle Dealers Act 1973.

-The Municipal Building Surveyors Examination Committee constituted under the Local Government (Qualification of Municipal Officers) Regulations 1961 26.

 The Multicultural and Ethnic Affairs Commission established by the Multicultural and Ethnic Affairs Commission Act 1983 27.

 The National Parks Authority of Western Australia established by the National Parks Authority Act 1976 28.